 HILLREST NO LONGER BREAKS THE LINE OF SIGHT

 Figure 3

-4. At that point "A" paces 100 feet, going away from "B", and marks the beginning of the zone for traffic coming from the opposite direction.
-"B" walks toward "A" until "B" can clearly see over the crest of the hill along the roadway ahead from an eye height of 3.5 feet, to determine that there is no secondary feature such as a dip that could cause a vehicle to be hidden within the apparent passing sight distance.
+4. With one observer sighting with a range finder, the other holding a target, and communicating by handheld radio, they determine the location at which sight distance required for oncoming traffic is not available.
+At that point "A" paces 100 feet, going away from "B", and marks the beginning of the zone for traffic coming from the opposite direction.
+"B" walks toward "A" until "B" can clearly see over the crest of the hill along the roadway ahead from an eye height of 3.5 feet to determine that there is no secondary feature such as a dip that could cause a vehicle to be hidden within the apparent passing sight distance.
 At this point "B" marks the end of the zone for traffic going in the same direction the crew is driving.
-(See Figure 4).
+(See Figure 4)

 MARKING ENDING OF ZONE AND BEGINNING OF OPPOSITE ZONE Figure 4 Observer "A" always marks the zones for the opposite direction of travel and observer "B" always marks the zone for the crew's direction of travel.
 No passing zones in 55 mph zones shall be a minimum of 500 feet in length, with any additional length being added to the beginning of the zone.
-For slower speed zones the minimum is adjusted as provided in Section 7A-1 of the Traffic and Safety Manual.
+For slower speed zones the minimum is adjusted as provided in Table 1 of Section 7A-1 of the Traffic and Safety Manual.
 No passing zones less than 50 feet in length shall not be marked.
 No passing zones shall be extended beyond their normal limits and certain special no passing zone lines placed as specified in Section 7A-1 of the Traffic and Safety Manual.
 This procedure is followed when surveying horizontal curves also, but zones are marked when sight is restricted by obstructions in the right-of-way or when the sight line crosses the right-ofway line.
 Also, the observers work from opposing inside wheel paths rather than edge line to simulate the lateral location of the driver's eye.
 The beginning point of no passing zones is extended 100 feet from the beginning of the observed location but the ending point need not be extended since no hillcrest is involved.
 Document Revision History: 02-07-06